The-Travelers-Lab/Medieval-Itineraries/Tool-Box/README.md

 The other dependencies you will have to include manually.
-After installing anaconda, open your terminal or command prompt (Terminal on a mac, cmd in windows), and enter the following line:
+After installing anaconda, open your terminal or command prompt (Terminal on a mac, command prompt in windows), and enter the following line:

 conda install -c conda-forge python-levenshtein